Manor Castle Hotels

 FACILITIES & THINGS TO DO:

-Each extension has its own chic lounge and dining area where you will be treated to a lavish breakfast each morning.
-Later you can order daytime meals at one of the castle restaurants that also cater for day visitors, and later in the evenings (the restaurants close at 6 from the end of March to the end of December and at 4:30 the rest of the year) you can enjoy some fine pub grub in the, within walking distance, King Henry VIII Pub.
+Each extension has its own chic lounge and dining area where you will have a lavish breakfast each morning.
+Later you can order daytime meals at one of the castle restaurants that also cater for day visitors, and later in the evenings (the restaurants close at 6 from the end of March to the end of December and at 4:30 the rest of the year) you can enjoy pub grub in the, within walking distance, King Henry VIII Pub.

 As mentioned above, staying here also allows free access to Hever Castle itself until midnight and the beautifully tended gardens and grounds.

-You have tennis courts on the grounds too (you can borrow racquets etc. from reception) and you can also arrange golf at the Hever Golf Club which includes a state of the art indoor golf studio.
+You have tennis courts on the grounds too (you can borrow racquets etc. from reception) and arrange golf at the Hever Golf Club which includes a state-of-the-art indoor golf studio.

 THE LOCATION: